Reviews you can trust.

 What You Need To Know

 Plastic cutting boards don’t get no respect.
 Sure, they’re not as beautiful as their wood and bamboo counterparts, and they aren’t designed to last forever—nobody buys one expecting to hand it down to their grandchildren.
 But these utilitarian boards have their own advantages.
-Unlike wood cutting boards, plastic boards require no maintenance.
-They’re thin and relatively lightweight, so they’re much easier to maneuver and clean by hand than heavy wood cutting boards.
+Unlike wood and bamboo cutting boards, plastic boards require no maintenance.
+They stain and retain odors less readily, and they’re thin and relatively lightweight, so they’re much easier to maneuver and clean by hand than heavy wood cutting boards.
 What’s more, they can be thrown in the dishwasher, a boon for cooks who worry about hygiene when working with meat or poultry.
 And best of all, they’re comparatively inexpensive, making them accessible to most cooks and easy to replace in the event that they crack or warp.

 Everything We Tested